Fliplet/fliplet-cli/docs/API/fliplet-communicate.md

 (Returns **`Promise`**)

 `Fliplet.Communicate.shareURL()` lets users share a URL.
 The Promise is resolved when the action is completed or dismissed.
-The share options are passed to the reoslving function, with an additional `completed` property to signify if an action was completed or cancelled.
+The share options are passed to the resolving function, with an additional `completed` property to signify if an action was completed or cancelled.

 ```js
 // A simple way to share a URL